 Bird-Friendly Fireworks Safety

-Fortunately, there are ways to minimize the risks to birds and other wildlife without completely giving up the fun of fireworks.
+Fortunately, there are ways to minimize the risks to birds and other wildlife without completely giving up fireworks.
 To keep birds safe while enjoying pretty pyrotechnics:

 - Plan to use fireworks as far as possible from feeding areas, brush piles, active birdhouses and other spaces where birds are found.
-Not only will this be less trouble for the birds, but it will be safer to keep live fireworks away from potential fuel sources or other dangerous areas.
+This be less trouble for the birds, and safer for everyone to keep live fireworks away from potential fuel sources.

 - Clean up all debris as quickly as possible.
-Be sure to get even small bits of paper wrappings, spent casings and other detritus so it will not endanger birds or pollute the environment.
+You should even look for small bits of paper wrappings, spent casings and other detritus.
+It can also endanger birds and pollute the environment.
 Of course, store all fireworks debris in fireproof containers to be sure it is thoroughly extinguished before disposal.

 - Coordinate with neighbors to consolidate where and when the fireworks are used.
-Not only will this help everyone enjoy a larger, longer display, but birds won’t be as disturbed by smaller displays in many locations and over a longer time period.
+Birds won’t be as disturbed by smaller displays in many locations and over a longer time period.
+Plus, everyone can enjoy a larger, longer display.

 - Follow all local laws and safety tips to keep people and pets safe.
 Many of these tips are also helpful to keep wildlife, including birds, safe from fireworks problems or accidents.